Insight

 Corey's instinct about the government turned out to be right, and it paid off twice.
 When the province later confirmed it would pursue a referendum despite the ruling, Corey reposted the same video, no reshoot, no edits, because he'd spoken to the broader moment rather than the ruling alone.
 Anticipating where the government was headed is what kept the message alive past the news cycle that prompted it.

 The piece looked the way it did because of a deliberate creative choice, not a time constraint.
-Music, used carelessly, can shape how a viewer feels in ways the message itself didn't ask for.
-Worse, it's often used to dial up emotion artificially, the swelling, orchestral kind that's there to move you regardless of what's being said.
-I've seen it too often in the political space, and here I wanted the opposite: nothing manufacturing a feeling, just Corey making his case.
+Music, used carelessly, can shape how a viewer feels in ways the message doesn't call for.
+Worse, it's often pretentious to the point of parody: patriotic-marching-band energy colliding with old-man-yelling-at-cloud content, all of it doing emotional work the message hasn't earned.
+I've seen it all too often in the political space, and here I wanted the opposite: nothing manufacturing a feeling, just Corey making his case.
 He's a genuinely good orator, and on a subject like this, the best thing I can do is stay out of his way.
 He's the elected representative addressing his constituents and Canadians more broadly.
 He's the brand, and keeping him on screen, uninterrupted, was the point.
 Restraint was the right call.
 The fact that it also made a fast turnaround possible was a fortunate alignment.

 But none of that speed was luck.
 The groundwork was already in place.
-A few days earlier, his executive director arranged for me to come in and run a lighting test while he was out, with a summer student standing in for Corey.
+Several days earlier, I visited his office to run a lighting test while he was out, with a summer student standing in for him.
 When I was happy with the composition, staging, and lighting, I sent him a reference frame for approval.
 When the time came to capture his message, we weren't designing a shoot.
 We were running one.

 That's the part of rapid-response video that gets the least attention and matters most: speed on the day is a function of decisions made earlier.
 Most advice focuses on the mechanics, efficient workflows, reusable assets, lean kits, and rightly so; they all help.
 But the real threat to a tight turnaround is never the mechanics.
 It's friction.